MileHacker Logo

 Old Town Charm

-Füssen’s Old Town invites exploration.
+Füssen’s Old Town beckons you to explore.
 Cobblestone streets wind past historic houses with painted facades.
 Shops, cafes, and traditional Bavarian restaurants are along these pathways.

 3.